markcellus/scroll-js/README.md

 In order to use the Scroll class, you can use one of the [pre-built files](/dist) if you want to quickly get started.
 Or, alternatively you can use the [source files](/src) directly if you are running your own build processes.

+In addition to the samples below, you can find more in the [examples](/examples) folder.

 ### Scrolling an element

 You can manually scroll any element on a page and optionally detect when done.
 Just make sure the element you want to scroll has: